prabinrs/FHIR_telemed_2025/README.md

-# FHIR_telemed_2025
+# Introduction to FHIR for Telemedicine and Signal processing
-Resources for the Introduction to FHIR for Telemedicine and Singal Processing
+This repo is created to share resources and class materials for 2025 Batch of Masters in Health Informatics for the Introduction to FHIR for Telemedicine and Singal Processing